 Christ the Saviour by Paolo Benaglia

-The facade is crowned with a statue of Christ, the work of Paolo Benaglia.
+The facade is crowned with a statue of Christ the Saviour, the work of Paolo Benaglia.
 Christ is flanked by St John the Baptist and St John the Evangelist and a host of other saints (most of whom are Doctors of the Church).

 The large entrance portico or narthex has a coffered barrel vault.
 The coat-of-arms of Pope Clement XII appears in both the ceiling and the floor.
 There are five doors.
 The central door was once the entrance to the Curia Julia in the Forum, the seat of the Roman Senate.
 It was moved here in 1660, on the orders of Pope Alexander VII (r.
-1655-67), who added the eight-pointed stars, one of the heraldic emblems of his family, the Chigi.
+1655-67), who added the eight-pointed stars, a reference to Alexander VII's coat of arms.

 At the left end of the narthex is a statue of the emperor Constantine the Great (r.
 306-337), which was found in the ruins of the Baths of Constantine on the Quirinal Hill.